Course information from your instructor

 • For paper products, turn in such assignments in class.

 15-minute service guarantee: Should you run into trouble while working on a machine problem, I offer you the following guarantee.
-Within 15 minutes of my receiving a complete description of your problem, by e-mail, IM, or in person, I promise to have your problem solved, or you get a small (but nourishing) package of M&Ms.
+Within 15 minutes of my receiving a complete description of your problem committed and pushed in your repository, by e-mail, or in person, I promise to have your problem solved, or you get a small (but nourishing) package of M&Ms.

 Lateness policy: Assignments are due as advertised; late work is not accepted.